tdigambar/Interview-Questions-And-Answers/react/readme.md

 ## Conclusion

 These questions cover React fundamentals through advanced concepts and should thoroughly prepare you for a React.js interview!
-The topics range from basic component structure to advanced patterns like HOCs, custom hooks, and performance optimization techniques that are essential for building modern React applications.
+The topics range from basic component structure to advanced patterns like HOCs, custom hooks, design patterns, and performance optimization techniques that are essential for building modern React applications.